 When you apply, you’ll need to:

-You can only withdraw your contributions and your employer’s contributions, not the Member Tax Credits (if any).
+You can only withdraw your contributions and your employer’s contributions, not the Government contributions (if any).
 Any withdrawal will be limited to the amount that, in the supervisor’s opinion, is required to alleviate your hardship.

 For more information, call us on 0508 972 254.